phoenixframework/phoenix/guides/routing.md

 resources "/comments", CommentController, except: [:delete]
 ```

-Running `$ mix phx.routes` now shows that we have all the routes except the DELETE request to the delete action.
+Running `mix phx.routes` now shows that we have all the routes except the DELETE request to the delete action.

 ```elixir
 comment_path  GET    /comments           HelloWeb.CommentController :index